-Because our framework handles highly noisy data, the behaviour of our model can be evaluated using actual child-directed sentences.
-Our results in Section 5.2 show that using realistic input data with a high rate of noise and referential uncertainty significantly increases the difficulty of the task of learning the mapping between words and their meanings.
-This raises the question of whether the existing computational models that assume a much simpler format for their input (e.g., a pairing of a phonological form and a symbolic meaning) are scalable to more complex settings, and show the same patterns of behaviour in a realistic situation.
-In contrast, our model provides a more realistic testbed that can be used to examine various aspects of word learning, as well as to make predictions about the behaviour of young word learners in novel situations.
+Because our framework handles noisy data, the behavior of our model can be evaluated using actual child-directed sentences.
+Our results in Section 5.2 show that using realistic input data with noise and referential uncertainty significantly increases the difficulty of the task of learning the mapping between words and their meanings.
+This raises the question of whether existing computational models that assume a much simpler format for their input (e.g., a pairing of a phonological form and a symbolic meaning) are scalable to more complex settings and would show the same patterns of behavior given more realistic data.
+In contrast, our model provides a testbed that can be used to examine various aspects of word learning in a more naturalistic setting and to make predictions about the behavior of young word learners in novel situations.

-Our probabilistic incremental learning algorithm also enables the model to explicitly use its partially-acquired knowledge of word meanings to accelerate the acquisition of novel words.
+Our probabilistic incremental learning algorithm also enables the model to explicitly use its partially acquired knowledge of word meanings to accelerate the acquisition of novel words.
 This is possible through the interaction between the two types of probabilities acquired and updated over time.
-This bootstrapping mechanism is responsible for some of the observed developmental patterns in the behaviour of our model, such as the pattern of vocabulary growth presented in Section 6.
+This bootstrapping mechanism is responsible for some of the observed developmental patterns in the behavior of our model, such as the pattern of vocabulary growth presented in Section 6.
 Our model exhibits the same developmental pattern observed in children, without having to posit different learning mechanisms over time.
-This is in contrast to the theories which suggest that children become more efficient word learners later in their life due to a change in the underlying learning mechanisms, e.g., from associative to referential (Kamhi 1986; see also Li et al. 2007 for a computational model that explicitly incorporates two modes of learning to account for the vocabulary growth in children).
+This is in contrast to theories which suggest that children become more efficient word learners later in their life due to a change in the underlying learning mechanisms, for example, from associative to referential (Kamhi, 1986; see also Li, Xiaowei, & MacWhinney, 2007 for a computational model that explicitly incorporates two modes of learning to account for the vocabulary growth in children).

 A probabilistic model is also flexible in that it can support different views of the developing representation (the acquired word meanings) without requiring different learning mechanisms or biases.
-For example, our experiments in Section 7 show that a difference in the behaviour of a learner in two conditions of the same task (referent selection with familiar or novel target words) may be attributed to the learner's use of two different interpretations of the probabilistic knowledge of word meanings (referred to as the meaning probabilities and the referent probabilities).
-There, we argued that the use of a novel set of (referent) probabilities can be interpreted as induction over the acquired knowledge of word meanings.
-The particular use of the referent probabilities exhibits surface behaviour that appears the same as the result of using the mutual exclusivity (ME) bias.
-That children are good at ruling out a familiar object as the referent of a novel word is sometimes taken as evidence for the use of the ME bias as a word learning mechanism (e.g., Markman and Wachtel, 1988).
+For example, our experiments in Section 7 show that a difference in the behavior of a learner in two conditions of the same task (referent selection with familiar or novel target words) may be attributed to the learner's use of two different interpretations of the probabilistic knowledge of word meanings.
+There, we argued that when the meaning probabilities are uninformative in guiding referent selection for a new word, the model can perform induction over them to yield a different "view" of the learned information, which we call the referent probability.
+The particular use of the referent probabilities exhibits surface behavior that appears the same as the result of using the mutual exclusivity (ME) bias.
+That children are good at ruling out a familiar object as the referent of a novel word is sometimes taken as evidence for the use of the ME bias as a word learning mechanism (e.g., Markman & Wachtel, 1988).
 According to the results of our fast mapping experiments, however, the ME bias is not a necessary mechanism for word learning, but rather may appear as a consequence of using a certain problem-solving method in a particular task, such as referent selection.